-Are you considering moving to Santa Rosa?
-This small city is a great place to live for a number of reasons and Sonoma County is growing too.
-We put this article together for those people who are considering moving to Santa Rosa, and we hope it is useful.
+Moving to Santa Rosa is something a number of people consider each year.
+This small city is a great place to live for a number of reasons and Sonoma County is appealing too.
+We put this article together for people who are considering moving to Santa Rosa, and we hope it is useful.

-The population growth may due to the lower cost of living than in neighboring Marin County, which is one of the most expensive in the Bay Area, the relatively large amounts of undeveloped open space, the physical beauty, appealing weather, and the number of good jobs.
+The population is approximately 170,00 and growing — this may be due to the lower cost of living than in neighboring Marin County, which is one of the most expensive in the Bay Area, the relatively large amounts of undeveloped open space, the physical beauty, appealing weather, and the number of good jobs.
 Enough people are moving to Santa Rosa, that some reports have said there is a net migration.
 Additionally, the population has expanded slightly because there have been more births than deaths.
-Another factor may be the fact the most of the jobs lost during the Great Recession have been replaced.

 How is the weather?

 Santa Rosa has a Mediterranean climate with summer highs over 100 and winter lows that can be freezing.
 Fog can be present on summer evenings and mornings.

 What is the region like?

 The city is part of the region known as the North Bay; other cities within this area are Windsor, Rohnert Park, Sonoma, Healdsburg, and Sebastopol.
 Valley of the Moon and the Sonoma Creek watershed are within the general city area.
 Santa Rosa Creek flows from Hood Mountain to Laguna de Santa Rosa.
 There are several more creeks as well: Matanzas Creek, Piner Creek and Brush Creek.

 If you like mountains there are several of those: Sonoma, Mount Hood, Bennet Peak and Taylor Mountain.
 Taylor is about 1,400 at the highest, Sonoma is 2,400 Mount Hood is 2,733, and Bennett Peak is 1,909.
 Moving to Santa Rosa would be good for a person who wants closer contact with more natural settings.